 Calculating the Tax on the Cash Surrender Value of a Life Insurance Policy

-Think of your life insurance policy like a savings account.
-The amount you deposit is yours and not taxed when you take it back.
+Think of your life insurance policy like a savings account that you can withdraw money from.
+The amount you deposit is yours and you can take it back tax free.
 The interest is income and is taxed.

 For a life insurance policy, your premiums are the deposit.
-The amount of the cash surrender value above your premiums is the interest.
+The amount of the cash surrender value above your premium payments is the interest.

 Cash Surrender Value: $50,000